kiranhadi06/sql-sustainability-analysis/README.md

 ## Overview:
 This project analyzes Intel's device repurposing data to evaluate Intels environmental impact, with a focus on energy savings and CO₂ reduction.
-My goal was to identiy patterns and provide data driven reccomendations to improve sustainability strategies by querying and analyzing large datasets.
+My goal was to identify patterns and provide data driven reccomendations to improve sustainability strategies by querying and analyzing large datasets.
 ____________